razziel89/mdslw/README.md

 Assuming you have `mdslw` installed and in your `PATH`, you can integrate it with VS Code.
-To do so, install the extension [Run on Save][runonsave] and add the following snippet to your `settings.json`:
+To do so, install the extension [run on save] and add the following snippet to your `settings.json`:

 ```json
 {